MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-system-fields.md

 > [!NOTE]
 > You can assign the values, but the values written to the database are always provided by the platform.

-The platform will populate audit field values as follows:
+Fields are populated as follows:

 - When a new record is created, before calling Insert, the audit fields are given blank GUIDs and blank dates as values.